Water, Women and a Path to Indigenization

 • Relationship to sacred sites (knowing the history of the land and how to tend the sacred or thin places)

-• Relationship to ancestors (knowing the stories of the ancestors, creating a relationship with them spiritually, through the land, restoring rituals, etc.)
+• Relationship to ancestors (knowing the stories of the ancestors, creating a relationship with them spiritually, through the land, restoring rituals, grieving, etc.)

 • Relationship to original language